 How To Know If You’re Confident or Arrogant

-The next time you feel confident, here are 3 questions to ask yourself to see if it’s genuine confidence or arrogance:
+The next time you feel confident, here are three questions to ask yourself to see if its genuine confidence or arrogance:

 1. Who are you comparing yourself to?

 Arrogant people often focus more on the outcome than the process.
-They may have had some extraordinary outcomes as a result of their work, and they look down on those who have not experienced similar high levels of results.
+They may have had some extraordinary outcomes due to their work, and they look down on those who have not experienced similar high levels of results.

 2. Are you willing to fail?